 Latest updates:

-Washington’s SB 5599, to seize out-of-state children for free transsexual drugs/surgeries, was finalized and sent to the Governor on April 20th.
+Washington’s SB 5599, to seize out-of-state children for free transsexual drugs/surgeries, has been signed into law.

 Pending States: